Sign up now to be notified when the feature is made available for developers.

 We’re also excited to announce that development tools to enable skills notifications for both device makers and skill builders through the Alexa Voice Service (AVS) and Alexa Skills Kit (ASK) are coming soon.
-You can sign up now to be notified when the development tools are made available.

 When available, users will be able to opt-in to notifications per skill using the Amazon Alexa App and will be alerted when there’s new information to retrieve by a chime and a pulsing green light on their Amazon Echo, Echo Dot, or Echo Show device.
 When users enable notifications on a skill like The Washington Post, the skill will send status updates to the device.
 Users can simply ask, “Alexa, what did I miss?” or “Alexa, what are my notifications?” and Alexa will inform users of the latest breaking news.
 All skills require users to opt-in before they’ll send alerts to any device.
 Customers can also disable notifications for skills or suppress notifications temporarily by putting devices in Do Not Disturb mode by voice or through the Amazon Alexa App.